MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-documentdb.md

 ##  <a name="Examples"></a> Examples

-For a detailed walkthrough of how to use DocumentDB as a data source for machine learning, see this experiment in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/).
+For a detailed walkthrough of how to use DocumentDB as a data source for machine learning, see this experiment in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/).

 + [Reading data from Azure DocumentDB in Azure Machine Learning](https://gallery.cortanaintelligence.com/Experiment/Reading-data-from-Azure-DocumentDB-in-Azure-Machine-Learning-1)